Egrodo/noahyamamoto.com.old/src/posts/2019-02-01-NoahYamamoto.com/index.md

 ```
 (This surprisingly has [94.28% support](https://caniuse.com/#feat=matchmedia), how had I not heard of it before‽)

-Anyways, throw all this together and you'll get what you see here!
+Anyways, throw all this into a component and you'll get a fancy mouse trail animation!
 Full code below:

 ```javascript
 import React from 'react';